Flavius Daniliuc: Early years and Bayern Munich

 Daniliuc began his youth career with Admira Wacker Mödling, before moving to Rapid Wien in 2010.
 The following year, he joined the junior academy of Spanish club Real Madrid, where he won a youth league title.
 His international transfer was one of the cases which resulted in the transfer ban imposed on Real Madrid by FIFA in 2016.

-After being bullied by his colleagues in Spain, Daniliuc moved to Germany in 2014 on the advice of Bayern Munich defender and fellow countryman David Alaba, who Daniliuc's father had met.
+Daniliuc moved to Germany in 2014 on the advice of Bayern Munich defender and fellow countryman David Alaba, whom Daniliuc's father had met.
 He first entered the DFI Bad Aibling youth team, before joining the Bayern Munich youth academy in January 2015.
 In October 2018, Daniliuc was included in The Guardian's "Next Generation 2018", which listed the 60 most talented footballers born in 2001.
 He made his professional debut for Bayern Munich II in the 3.
 Liga on 26 July 2019, starting in a home match with KFC Uerdingen.